TikTok Tips & Strategies

 Finding and Getting High-Quality Movie Content

 The quality of your source material directly impacts the quality of your finished TikTok.
-Grainy, low-resolution clips with hardcoded subtitles from a sketchy streaming site won't cut it.
+Grainy, low-resolution clips with hardcoded subtitles from sketchy streaming sites won't cut it.
 Here’s where to look for clean, high-quality footage.

-• Physical Media (Blu-ray/DVD): For the absolute best quality, nothing beats ripping a scene directly from a Blu-ray Disc.
-This requires technical know-how and software like MakeMKV to decrypt the disc and HandBrake to encode the file, but it gives you a flawless master copy to work with.
+• Physical Media (Blu-ray/DVD): For the best quality, ripping a scene directly from a Blu-ray Disc gives you a flawless master copy.
+This requires some technical know-how and software like MakeMKV to decrypt the disc, and HandBrake to encode the file.

-• Streaming Services: Screen recording from services like Netflix or HBO Max is another option.
-However, be aware of a few things.
-Many services have DRM (Digital Rights Management) that can black out your screen when you try to record.
-Additionally, the quality might be compressed compared to Blu-ray.
-Software like OBS Studio is powerful enough for this, but always check the services' terms of use.
+• Streaming Services: Screen recording from platforms like Netflix or HBO Max is an option.
+However, be aware that many services have DRM (Digital Rights Management) that can block your recording.
+Quality may also be compressed compared to Blu-ray.
+Software like OBS Studio can help, but always check the platform's terms of use.

 Your Step-by-Step Guide to Editing a Viral Movie Clip